-How to Get an A in an EEI – Part 1
+How to Write an EEI and Get an A

 The thought of writing an Extended Experimental Investigations (EEI) often sends shivers down science students’ spines every single year.
 Whether you’re Year 8 or Year 12, a scientific report can be an intimidating piece of assessment for students to undertake, all tutors know that.
 We see the stress firsthand from our clients and we noticed they often don’t know where to start their EEI or what to do for each of it’s section let alone how to get a good mark.